 - Seeing sunrise at Angor Wat

 These are just the first things that come to mind, and they barely scratch the surface.
-Now, we’ve got our sights set on Central and South America.
-We might go back to the homeless backpacker life or we might use Puerto Vallarta as a base.
+Now, we’re bouncing around South America.

 That’s the best thing about this lifestyle we’ve created for ourselves – the freedom.
 We can hit the beach on a Wednesday afternoon, take a 3-4 day weekend with no trouble, and even plan to spend a few weeks to a month in another country.
 Life isn’t meant to be lived inside of a cube, and we’re living proof that it doesn’t have to be.